 A member of the team he had despised growing up, Paul was heir to the same parquet floor that Larry Bird and Bill Russell had made their own.
 A part of the Celtics tradition, the player who was expected to lead the franchise back to its rightful place atop the league, he had tremendous expectations to fulfill.
 From his very first game, Paul made his commitment to that tradition clear.
-A starter, he scored 19 or more points in 10 of his first 11 contests, and was on his way to being one of the best young players in the game.
+A starter from the outset, he scored 19 or more points in 10 of his first 11 contests and was on his way to being one of the best young players in the game.
 For the year, he averaged 16.5 points and finished third in the voting for Rookie of the Year honors.
-His second season, he raised his scoring average to 19.5 points per game, and was turning into one of the elite offensive players in the NBA.
+His second season, he raised his scoring average to 19.5 points per game and was turning into one of the elite offensive players in the NBA.
 By his third year in the league, Paul was ready for a breakout year.

 “I’m gonna’ come out and show the world, ‘This is what I got.'”
 Pierce said to Beyond the Glory.
 “It’s time to unleash the dragon.”

 NEARLY A TRAGEDY

 Paul’s NBA dreams and his life, would be put in serious danger just one month before his third NBA season.
 In September of 2000, Pierce and two teammates went out to the Buzz Club, a local Boston nightclub.